Measter/organic/README.md

         SET A, C
     .label: ; becomes label2_label

 Note that this also works with Notch-style labels, so ":.label" is a local label.
-Also permitted is "_label", in accordance with the 0x10c standards committee.

 ### Relocatable Code